Jadon55/Jadon55/README.md

 </div>

 ### :man_technologist: About Me :
 I am a Computer Science Student in San Diego, with a particular intrest in Data Science and Analytics.
+I also do stage lighting and sound for live events!
-- Currently Enrolled in edX Data Science and Analytics bootcamp
+- Enrolled in edX Data Science and Analytics bootcamp
   - Previously Enrolled at Palomar College
+- Working at The Grand Escondido
 <br>
 <br>